About adaptive coding on countable alphabets: Introduction

-A corollary of early results by \cite*{MR514346}, \citeauthor*{gyorfi1993uns} (\citeyear{gyorfi1993uns,MR1281931}) shows that finite minimax redundancy is not a trivial property as soon as the alphabet is infinite even for classes of memoryless sources. \begin{prop} If a class $\Lambda$ of stationary sources over a countable alphabet ${\mathcal{X}}$ has finite \emph{minimax redundancy} then there exists a probability distribution $Q\in \M_1(\mathcal{X})$ such that for every $\PROB\in\Lambda$ with $\lim_n H(\PROB^n)/n <\infty$ where $H(\PROB^n)=\sum_{\mathbf{x} \in \mathcal{X} } -\PROB^n(\mathbf{x})\log \PROB^n(\mathbf{x})$ (finite Shannon entropy rate), $Q$ satisfies $D(\PROB^1,Q)<\infty .$ \end{prop} This observation contrasts with what we know about the finite alphabet setting where coding probabilities asymptotically achieving minimax redundancies have been described \citep{xie:barron:2000,barron:rissanen:yu:1998,yang:barron:1998,xie:barron:1997,barron:clarke:1994}.
-Note that delicate asymptotic results for coding over large finite alphabets with unknown size have started to appear \citep{SzpWei10}.
+Pioneering results by \cite*{MR514346}, \citeauthor*{gyorfi1993uns} (\citeyear{gyorfi1993uns,MR1281931}) show that, as soon as the alphabet is infinite, finite minimax redundancy, that is the possibility of achieving universality, is not a trivial property even for classes of memoryless sources. \begin{prop} If a class $\Lambda$ of stationary sources over a countable alphabet ${\mathcal{X}}$ has finite \emph{minimax redundancy} then there exists a probability distribution $Q$ over $\mathcal{X}$ such that for every $\PROB\in\Lambda$ with $\lim_n H(\PROB^n)/n <\infty$ where $H(\PROB^n)=\sum_{\mathbf{x} \in \mathcal{X} } -\PROB^n(\mathbf{x})\log \PROB^n(\mathbf{x})$ (finite Shannon entropy rate), $Q$ satisfies $D(\PROB^1,Q)<\infty .$ \end{prop} This observation contrasts with what we know about the finite alphabet setting where coding probabilities asymptotically achieving minimax redundancies have been described \citep{xie:barron:2000,barron:rissanen:yu:1998,yang:barron:1998,xie:barron:1997,barron:clarke:1994}.
+This even contrasts with recent delicate asymptotic results for coding over large finite alphabets with unknown size \citep{SzpWei10,YanBar13}.

-This prompted \cite*{boucheron:garivier:gassiat:2006} to study the redundancy of specific memoryless source classes, namely classes defined by an envelope function.
+This prompted \cite*{boucheron:garivier:gassiat:2006} to investigate the redundancy of specific memoryless source classes, namely classes defined by an \emph{envelope} function.